dtrelogan/react-formstate/api.md

 *preferNull*

-for a FormArray with no elements, upon model generation, the presence of the 'preferNull' attribute sets the 'contacts' property to null rather than an empty array.
+for a FormArray with no elements, upon model generation, sets the 'contacts' property to null rather than an empty array.

 ```jsx
 <FormArray name='contacts' preferNull>